clolsonus/covid-19/README.md

 ## June 6, 2020

 The USA officially passed the 110k mark today in back-corrected data.
-Brozil's data for yesterday was corrected and is on pace to pass the UK in about 6 days.
+Brazil's data for yesterday was corrected and is on pace to pass the UK in about 6 days.
 Mexico and Brazil are still accelerating upwards.

 ![poly](figures/20200606.png?raw=true "6 June, 2020")